jobjo/popper/docs/tutorial.md

   ...
 ```

-Here's how to also change the number of samples to be tested:
+Also changing the number of samples to be tested can be done by combining `Config.t` values
+with the `Config.all` combinator:

 ```ocaml
 let test_or =